Are my solar panels covered by home insurance?

 Fast read

 Home and business insurance policies can cover damage to solar systems.
 So it is recommended to add it as an asset to your home or contents insurance policy or building insurance policy after installation.
 Solar panels are considered a permanent building fixture by insurers.
-So they can fall under your home insurance policy.

 Adding your solar panel system to your insurance policy simplifies the claims process and protects your valuable investment.
 However, some types of damage to solar systems are not covered by insurance.
 This includes performance-related issues, which fall under the performance warranty provided by the solar panel manufacturer.